These are the first 10 golden rules of golf.

 4. Always confirm that it is your ball before you play it.
 If you are in any doubt and cannot see your markings, do not move the ball, but ask your opponent to come and check it for you.

-5. If you do play the wrong ball, you must replace it where it was and incur a penalty of 2 strokes.
+5. If you do play the wrong ball, you must replace it where it was and incur a penalty of 2 strokes or loss of hole.

 6. If you see a spare ball on the course, leave it where it is unless you are absolutely certain it is lost.
 It may well be the ball of someone playing another hole.